lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ## Overview

-In EdgeX Geneva, [EMQ X Kuiper - an SQL based rule engine](https://github.com/emqx/kuiper) is integrated with EdgeX.
-Before diving into this tutorial, let's spend a little time on learning basic knowledge of Kuiper.
-Kuiper is an edge lightweight IoT data analytics / streaming software implemented by Golang, and it can be run at all kinds of resource constrained edge devices.
-Kuiper rules are based on ``Source``, ``SQL`` and ``Sink``.
+In EdgeX Geneva, [LF Edge eKuiper - an SQL based rule engine](https://github.com/lf-edge/ekuiper) is integrated with EdgeX.
+Before diving into this tutorial, let's spend a little time on learning basic knowledge of eKuiper. eKuiper is an edge lightweight IoT data analytics / streaming software implemented by Golang, and it can be run at all kinds of resource constrained edge devices. eKuiper rules are based on ``Source``, ``SQL`` and ``Sink``.

 - Source: The data source of streaming data, such as data from MQTT broker.
 In EdgeX scenario, the data source is EdgeX message bus, which could be ZeroMQ or MQTT broker.
-- SQL: SQL is where you specify the business logic of streaming data processing.
-Kuiper provides SQL-like statements to allow you to extract, filter & transform data.
+- SQL: SQL is where you specify the business logic of streaming data processing. eKuiper provides SQL-like statements to allow you to extract, filter & transform data.
 - Sink: Sink is used for sending analysis result to a specified target.
 For example, send analysis result to another MQTT broker, or an HTTP rest address.

 ![](../arch.png)

-Following three steps are required for using Kuiper.
+Following three steps are required for using eKuiper.

 - Create a stream, where you specify the data source.
 - Write a rule.